-Mr. Chairman, this draft proposal is perhaps the most important matter on today's agenda.
-It would direct the Secretary of Veterans Affairs to increase administratively the rates of compensation for service-disabled veterans and of dependency and indemnity compensation (DIC) for the survivors of veterans whose deaths are service related, effective December 1, 2000.
-On February 15, 2000, the Secretary transmitted to Congress similar draft legislation proposing a cost-of-living adjustment (COLA) for compensation and DIC recipients at the same rate of increase as the COLA that will be provided under current law to veterans' pension and Social Security recipients.
-We currently estimate that this year's Social Security adjustment will be 2.5 percent.
-We believe this proposed COLA is necessary and appropriate in order to protect the affected benefits from the eroding effects of inflation.
-Therefore, we strongly support this proposal.
+S. 1131, the "Veterans' Compensation Cost-of-Living Adjustment Act of 2003," would direct the Secretary of Veterans Affairs to increase administratively the rates of compensation for veterans with service-connected disabilities and of DIC for the survivors of veterans whose deaths are service related, effective December 1, 2003.
+As provided in the President's FY 2004 budget request, the rate of increase would be the same as the cost-of-living adjustment (COLA) that will be provided under current law to Social Security recipients which is currently estimated to be 2.0 percent.
+We believe this proposed COLA is necessary to protect the benefits of affected veterans and their survivors from the eroding effects of inflation.

-We estimate enactment of the proposed COLA would cost \$345 million during fiscal year (FY) 2001 and \$6.3 billion over the period FYs 2001-2005.
-However, this increase is already assumed in the baseline as required by the Omnibus Budget Reconciliation Act of 1990 (OBRA); therefore, the proposal would have a zero pay-as-you-go
+We estimate that enactment of this COLA bill would cost \$355 million during FY 2004 and \$4.3 billion over the period FY 2004 through FY 2013.
+However, this cost is already assumed in the Budget baseline and, therefore, would not have any effect on direct spending.